Ready for the 2022–23 school year

 Coding

-With our updated curriculum, students learn and apply coding skills in Grades 1 to 8 math curriculum, Grade 9 math curriculum, Grade 1 to 8 science and technology curriculum and Grade 9 science course.
+With our updated curriculum, students learn and apply coding skills in Grades 1 to 8 math curriculum, Grade 9 math course, Grade 1 to 8 science and technology curriculum and Grade 9 science course.
 Students can use these skills to improve problem solving skills and become more comfortable with technology.

 Science, technology, engineering and math